stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

     .build();
 ```

-The render pass consists of a single colour attachment which is cleared before rendering and transitioned to a layout ready for presentation:
+The render pass consists of a single colour attachment with BGRA pixel components:

 ```java
 VkFormat format = new FormatBuilder()